aws-samples/aws-rtb-intelligence-kit/README.md

     cdk destroy "aik/sagemaker-emr"
     ```

-5. If you deployed the Kit using the Cloud-powered approach, delete the CloudFormation stacks created.
+5. If you deployed the Kit using the Cloud-powered approach, delete the  Kit deployment CloudFormation stacks you created (**RTB-Kit-Part1** and **RTB-Kit-Part2**).
+This will also delete the Kit stacks as well.
+Finally, delete the CDK bootstrapping stack **CDKToolkit-rtbkit**.
     * Delete the stacks using AWS Management Console
     * Alternatively, use AWS CLI:

         ```sh
-    aws cloud-formation delete-stack --stack-name RTB-Kit-Part1
+        aws cloudformation delete-stack --stack-name RTB-Kit-Part1
-    aws cloud-formation delete-stack --stack-name RTB-Kit-Part2
+        aws cloudformation delete-stack --stack-name RTB-Kit-Part2
+        aws cloudformation delete-stack --stack-name CDKToolkit-rtbkit
         ```